 WHO IS ELIGIBLE FOR VET TEC?

 If you have at least one day of unexpired GI Bill entitlement, you may be eligible for this fast path to becoming a cyber warrior.
 However, active duty service members, spouses, or children (recipients of Transfer of Entitlement (TOE) benefits, and Fry Scholars) are not eligible.

 HOW DO I QUALIFY FOR THE VET TEC PROGRAM?

 In order to qualify for this program you would need to take classes in one of these five categories:

 - Information Science

 - Computer Software

-- Classes in the above subjects tend to be shorter than those in a traditional college or vocational training, with only needing a few months or even weeks to gain that certification.
+Classes in the above subjects tend to be shorter than those in a traditional college or vocational training.
+You may only need a few months or even weeks to gain that certification.